Tallerlei/EPAC/README.md

 # Readme and why @angular-cli
 Can be found in the 'src' folder.
 The following documentation is a standard text which comes from the angular-cli team.
-I'm using @angular-cli because it is recommended by google developers, it is designed to go along with the angularJS styleguide and it brings all the tools that are needed for convenient development (Testing, Building, etc.).
+I'm using @angular-cli because it is recommended by google developers, it is designed to go along with the angular styleguide and it brings all the tools that are needed for convenient development (Testing, Building, etc.).

 # EPAC